wp-plugins/custom-content-by-country/readme.txt

 * Add option to remove the ip2nations data from the database.

+= 2.14 =

+* UPDATED:  IP2Nations database to latest version from 16th August 2014
+* UPDATED:  Major code refactor for better maintenance going forward.
+* FIXED:    Developer mode (using cookies to optimize performance) setting was ignored in some cases.
+* CHANGED:  Developer mode is enabled by default.

 = 2.13 =

 * UPDATED: IP2Nations database to version 22nd June 2014